 Participants were asked to estimate the average value of farmland as of September 1, 2016.
 These estimates are for bare, unimproved land with a sale price on a cash basis.
 Pasture and timberland values were also requested as supplemental information.

-The results of these surveys show a statewide average decrease of cropland values of -3.7% for the March 2016 to September 2016 period.
+The results of the 2016 Iowa Land Trends & Values Survey show a statewide average decrease of cropland values of -3.7% for the March 2016 to September 2016 period.
 Combining this decrease with the -5.0% decrease reported in March 2016 indicates a statewide average decrease of -8.7% from September 1, 2015 to September 1, 2016.
 Since our highs in 2013 we have seen a decrease in land values roughly 25-30% according to our surveys.

 All nine Iowa crop reporting districts showed a decrease in the average farmland value.
 The districts varied from a -2.4% decrease in SC district to a -5.8% decrease in SW district since March 2016.

 Factors contributing to current farmland values include: lower commodity prices and limited amount of land on the market.
 Other factors include: lack of stable alternative investments, cash on hand, and increasing interest rates.

 The Iowa Chapter of REALTORS® Land Institutes farmland value survey has been conducted in March and September since 1978.
 This survey, plus the RLI Farm and Ranch Multiple Listing Service, are activities of REALTORS® specializing in agricultural land brokerage on a daily basis.
 For more information about this survey, please contact Kyle Hansen, ALC, at 515-382-1500.